Narin-Games/Narin-Analytics-Unity-SDK/README.md

             // Set ID for each analytics services (Only Metrix need to pass ID in code) builder.SetPublicKey(AnalyticsService.Metrix, METRIX_ID);

+            //Some analytics services using slugs for each event that you sent
+            //You can define slug for each event that you sent
+            //This line define slug for revenue event in Metrix service builder.SetRevenueSlug(AnalyticsService.Metrix, "ztcol");

             // Finally you must build the IAnalyticsServices and
             // Attached them to the gameObject that you passed reference as a parameter builder.BuildAndAttach(this);